Guttz/guttz.github.io/_posts/2019-08-23-hydra-ecosystem-gsoc19.md

 -----------
 ## [Phase 3] Power up and Graph it up
-As the last phase started, we had covered a considerable amount of the core goals we had and now was time to close things out with a couple last features.
+As the last phase started, we had covered a considerable amount of the core goals we had and now was time to close things out with a some last additions.
 We wanted our Agent to be even more powerful and then build a GUI(Graphical User Interface) so users can easily try the Agent and easily try deployed hydrus servers with a generic interface that is built according to the API Hydra Documentation.

 #### Goal:
-- Build a GUI for the Agent, deliver a Synchronization Mechanism between Client and Server and wrap up bug fixes and documentation
+- Build a GUI for the Agent, deliver a Synchronization Mechanism between Client and Server and wrap up bug fixes and documentation.

 ### Pull Requests:
 1. [[PR 123] Synchronization Mechanism](https://github.com/HTTP-APIs/hydra-python-agent/pull/123)